FAIMS/burial-mounds-web/README.md

 First, please ensure your files are of the types discussed in the [file type section](#file-type-for-images), otherwise, please convert your image to one of the file type discussed in that discussion.

 On the root folder of the project, create a folder called `images` if it doesn't exist yet.
-Inside the `images` folder, group the images by the unique identifer of the record.
-For each folder, create a new folder inside the `images` folder with the name matching the unique identifer for that record.
+Inside the `images` folder, group the images by the unique identifier of the record.
+For each folder, create a new folder inside the `images` folder with the name matching the unique identifier for that record.

 **Example**: